 Setting your regulating device up is fairly simple and is something that you will not have to worry about for a long time until you have to replace it, which usually isn’t for many years if they’re well taken care of.

-If your thermometer doesn’t match up with what your thermostat is set to, then you’ll need to lower or higher your temperature on the thermostat.
-For a really cheap thermometer that just sticks onto the glass on the inside of your tank, I recommend taking a look at this one here (Amazon link).
+If your thermometer doesn’t match up with what your thermostat is set to, then you’ll need to raise or lower your temperature on the thermostat.
+A simple method is getting a thermometer that just sticks onto the glass on the inside of your tank.

-There are also handheld devices that you can use to manually check the temperature, but I personally like being able to just look through the glass of my terrarium and checking the temperature.
-Whichever one you prefer is totally up to you, just make sure you’re not just basing your temperatures on what your thermostat says alone because there are different factors that can cause your tank’s temperature to hop around a bit.
+There are also handheld temperature guns that you can use to manually check the temperature, but I personally like being able to just look through the glass of my terrarium and checking the temperature.
+Whichever one you prefer is totally up to you!
+Just make sure you are not only relying on the reading showing on your thermostat, because there are different factors that can cause your tank’s temperature to hop around a bit.

 What to Do When Temperatures Get Too High

 If your tank’s temperature gets too high then you should probably remove the leopard gecko from the tank until you can find out what’s causing the tank to be so hot.
 This is especially important if you have rock or tile substrate that can become so hot as to burn your leopard gecko.

 First, check your heating source.
 Is the thermostat reading correctly?
 Take a look at the wall outlet where it is plugged in and make sure it looks normal, sometimes bad wiring can cause heat sources to overheat.
 If you have a temperature gun, use it to double check that the temperature reading showing on the thermostat is accurate.